Omkar1124/Tejas/README.md

 # Tejas
-This is my first github repository
+This is my first git repository we made a chande in first git repository